 If you are canceling the listing in the MLS, but are electing to continuing to market the listing across brokerage/franchise lines as if it was active on select channels, you are in violation not only of the data accuracy rules, but also the Clear Cooperation rules.
 Continuing to market the property outside your immediate office indicates that the listing is in principle, Active.
 It should be maintained in an Active (or Coming Soon, if it was already) status and should not go through this cycle of Cancel/Re-Sign/Re-Submit.
 If you just want to pause doing business, use HOLD.

 However - we do understand that specific special cases do exist.
 So, if you are in a position where you are forced to cancel an existing listing agreement (perhaps because of a problem in the agreement that cannot be fixed by simply doing an amendment of some type, or a serious conflict between parties) but you want to market it as Coming Soon after re-signing with your client, you can complete a request for a Listing Resubmittal Certification.

 Going forward our compliance rules will mandate that we ask for, and are given, supporting documentation (signed documents) for verification of your exception case when the request is made - please be aware that non-extraordinary requests will not automatically be accepted.
-The only period where we will not require detailed explanation is when Pausing Listings Over a Holiday between December 1st and December 25th.
+The only period where we will not require detailed explanation is when Pausing Listings Over a Holiday between Thanksgiving and the start of the new year.

 Outside of the end of year period, these will be the steps in the unlikely circumstance that you have a case where this is warranted:

-- Start by canceling the actual Listing Contract (pen/paper/scan, DocuSign, etc...) and update your listing in the MLS system with Status = Canceled.
+- Start by canceling the actual Listing Contract (pen/paper/scan, DocuSign, etc...) and update your listing in the MLS system with listing status = Canceled.

 - A signed copy of the listing agreement cancelation document (seller's signature required).